mikerodonnell/node_js_anti_sql_injection_proxy/README.md

 ##About
-A simple proxy that scans for SQL injection attacks and blocks suspicous requests.
+A simple proxy that scans for SQL injection attacks and blocks suspicious requests.
 Have a vulnerable legacy application without resources or source to update it?
 Insert this proxy between your web server and your application.

 ##Usage
 1. _prerequisites: [Node JS](https://nodejs.org) installed and on the system path_